alongouldman/chatbot/README.md

 ### to do list:

-* validation checks on the input from users
+* validation checks on the input from users - V
 * add the data to excel/google sheets
 * add knows categories that the bot will match and suggest a known category - if the bot didnt recognize the category, he can offer a similar one.
 (ML?)
 * graphic display of the data and a interactive dashboard
+* list of fixed expanses that occur every month